GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/splitting-modules/subtests/dynamic-import/index.md

 ---
 title: Splitting modules between dynamic imports
 importance: 1
-shortdesc: 'Can the tool split single module subsets?'
+shortDesc: 'Can modules be split along their exports used by different bundles?'
 ---

 Can the build tool split a single module subsets of its exports are used in code-splitted bundles?